 “As further evidence of the remarkable materials and methods James Davis utilized in his construction practices, his own house at 201 Ann Street showed no evidence of damage to it's large sills when undergoing renovation this past spring.
 In fact, over it's nearly 200 year history, the only damage evidenced came from wear was to an addition in the early 20th century which used far inferior material from the original yellow long-leaf heart pine once growing in abundance in eastern North Carolina.
 In addition, when original sheathing was removed, there were ghost marks of another end wall, with its peg still visible in the corner brace - visible and intact."

-After the death of James Wallace, Jane Gaskill Wallace, daughter of Valentine Gaskill, married Micajah Pigot (1772-1807) in 1803; he died four years later.
-Jane Pigot died in June 1810; in her will she left Thomas and Esther Cooke what was then the Pigot family home at 205 Front Street, corner of Front and Moore Streets—lot # 30 Olde Towne.
+After the death of James Wallace, Jane Gaskill Wallace, daughter of Valentine Gaskill, married Micajah Pigott (1772-1807) in 1803; he died four years later.
+Jane Pigott died in June 1810; in her will she left Thomas and Esther Cooke what was then the Pigott family home, corner of Front and Moore Streets—lot # 30 Olde Town.

 In 1804, a year after James Davis and Elizabeth Adams were married, Elizabeth’s father, Nathan Adams, acquired land on the west end of Front Street—half of lot 111 Old Town and sold it to his daughter.
-Six years later, in 1810, Nathan Adams sold James Davis the other half of the lot.
-At some point between 1810 and 1817, James Davis built the east end of the house.
+Six years later, in 1810, Nathan Adams sold James Davis the other half of the lot; Davis built the east end of the house.
 In 1820 Davis sold the property to Benjamin Tucker Howland, father of Elicia Howland Duncan.
 In 1832, Howland sold the property and his part of their business to his son-in-law Thomas Duncan IV—all for only $600.
 Sometime after 1832, Duncan built a ship store on the western end of the property.
 The two structures were joined before 1882.

 In 1817, thirty-seven-year-old James Davis purchased lot #76 (201 Ann) from Sheriff Thomas Marshall for $3 in unpaid taxes.
 Davis had already built a few structures in Beaufort, including the first “Market House” (1812) and the westernmost Front Street house, where he and his family most likely resided while he was building his circa 1817 home on Ann Street.

 Andrew Lee Hatchell, born in 1803, son of William Hatchell and Esther Green of Bogue Sound, found his way to Beaufort by 1826 and married Charity Fuller, daughter of Belcher Fuller and Zilphia Guthrie.
-Belcher Fuller either had this house built for his daughter Charity for a wedding present or willed it to her before his death in 1828.
+In his 1827 will, Belcher Fuller left Old Town Lot 55 to daughter Charity.
 The home remained in the Hatsell family until 1910; at that time the house was rented by Fannie Duncan, with children David and Emily Frances Duncan.

 The 1997 Little Survey described the Hatsell House as “one of the best preserved examples of the Beaufort two-story house.
 Traditional, Beaufort-style, two and one-half story house with engaged two-story porch with side-hall plan.
 Wide boxed eaves with returns, plain siding, single shoulder Flemish bond gable end chimney with glazed headers, 9/9, 9/6 and 6/6 sash and original chamfered porch posts with round railings.”